drhsqlite/fossil-mirror/www/javascript.md

     the Fossil instance, so even this limited data cannot leak between Fossil instances or into other web sites.

-    There is some server-side event logging, but that is done entirely without JavaScript, so it’s off-topic here.

 5.  “**JavaScript is fundamentally insecure.**”

-    JavaScript is historically associated with some nefarious uses, but if we wish to have more features in Fossil, the alternative is to add more C code to the Fossil binary, a language with *far more* historical security problems associated with it.
+    JavaScript is certainly sometimes used for nefarious ends, but if we wish to have more features in Fossil, the alternative is to add more code to the Fossil binary, [most likely in C][fslpl], a language implicated in [over 4× more security vulnerabilities][whmsl].

-    Does it not make sense to place as much trust in Fossil’s JavaScript code as in its C code?
+    Therefore, does it not make sense to place approximately four times as much trust in Fossil’s JavaScript code as in its C code?

     The question is not whether JavaScript is itself evil, it is whether its *authors* are evil. *Every byte* of JavaScript code used within